robotsaiculture/robotsaiculture.github.io/index.md

 **Date:** 	Wednesday, February 08 2023

-**Venue:** 2100 Learning studio, Abercrombie Business School, The University of Sydney
+**Venue:** Case Study Lecture Theatre 2090, Abercrombie Business School, The University of Sydney

 *A one-day symposium (in-person and via Zoom) on the cultural translation, transference, and adoption of developing technologies in robotics and artificial intelligence*